Skip to main content

 In conclusion

 Interest is one of the main features of credit cards.
-Your cardmember agreement will have your credit card's interest rates, as well as information about how they're calculated and when they're assessed.
+Your cardmember agreement will include your credit card's interest rates, as well as information about how they're calculated and when they're assessed.
 To continue learning, read more on interest and APR.